burakunuvar/sampleNodeApp/MovieBlog/README.md

   // use `req.params.id` for `_id` of the object; which is passed data through index.ejs to app.js.

-  //Create show.ejs file for the rendered movie
+  // Create show.ejs file for the rendered movie